WA is our home and we know our community is keen to see everyone have a fair go. For some of us, the reality is very different.

-Flourishing communities through the active participation and wellbeing of people with complex needs.
+Flourishing communities through the active participation, connection and wellbeing of people.

-Empowering vulnerable and disadvantaged people to create meaningful change in their lives through the provision of quality support services.
+To empower people to create meaningful change in their lives through providing quality support services, and transforming broken systems.

 How we work

-Today, Ruah is a independent, not-for-profit community service.
+Today, Ruah is an independent, not-for-profit community service.
 In the spirit of our founders, we are still taking bold strides to end poverty and social disadvantage.